rrooggiieerr/benqprojector.py/README.md

 `python3 -m benqprojector serial <serial port> <baud> status --debug`

+You can also add the `--record` flag to any CLI command to have the communication from the projector recorded into a file.
+Like so:

+`python3 -m benqprojector serial <serial port> <baud> status --record`

 ## Support my work

 Do you enjoy using this Python library?
 Then consider supporting my work using one of the following